lakiscreencloud2/jenkins-dockerfile-agent/README.md

 ### Android Agent (android-app/Dockerfile)

 Defines the entire build environment for our Android app, including the Java version, Android SDK, and build tools.
-The `ADB_SERVER_SOCKET` variable tells the ADB client inside the container where to find the host's ADB server.

 ```dockerfile
 FROM openjdk:17-slim-bullseye